ajuniper/boilercontrol/README.md

 * `/config?name=remap&id=XXX&value=YYY` sets name of sensor `XXX` to `YYY` (where `XXX` is typically sensor MAC address)
 * `/fake?id=XXX&temp=t.tt` creates fake sensor `XXX` with value `t.tt` (used for testing)
 * `/config?name=pin&id=(ds18b20|dht11)[&value=N]` sets or gets the pin associated with the different sensors (reboot after to take effect)
+* `/config?name=tr&id=X&value=T` sets enable reporting flag for temperature channel X where X is name or addr, value 0 or 1

 ## Expected sensor names

 Need to associate specific DS18B20 with given name via the `/remap` URL above.
+Max 12 characters due to preferences library limits.

 * `boiler.flow` is the sensor on the output from the boiler
 * `boiler.rethw` is the sensor on the return from the hot water tank
-* `boiler.retmain` is the sensor on the return from the main heating circuit
+* `boiler.retht` is the sensor on the return from the main heating circuit
-* `boiler.retext` is the sensor on the return from the alternate heating circuit

 ## Preferences objects